terman37/RPI-Setup/README.md

   - key is generated in ~/.ssh/ named id_rsa (private key) and id_rsa_pub (public key to be copied to RPi)

-  - Copy id to RPI
+  - Copy id to RPIcd

     ```bash
     ssh-copy-id pi@<pi_address>